NTIA/scos-actions/README.md

 ======================

 "Actions" are one of the main concepts used by [scos-sensor](https://github.com/NTIA/scos-sensor).
 At a high level, they are the things that the sensor owner wants the sensor to be able to _do_.
-At a lower level, they are simply python classes with a special method `__call__`.
+At a lower level, they are simply Python classes with a special method `__call__`.
 Actions use [Django Signals](https://docs.djangoproject.com/en/3.0/topics/signals/) to provide data and results to scos-sensor.